UMM-CSci-3601-S17/lab-4-introducing-mongodb-to-the-todos-project-aij/answers.md

 ####So how does the server get all that data it's sending out?

-1. The Client sends a request to the server
-2. The Server responds by sending a request to the DB
-3. The DB responds by returning the requesting data to Server
-4. The Server returns the data that was received from the DB to the Client
+The server creates a TodoController object to populate the database with the data stored in todos.seed.json and to use the methods defined in the TodoController class to get the data from the database.